Last updated: March 17, 2026 Originally published: November 24, 2025

 Important limitation: Video Overviews are not currently available in the mobile app—desktop/web only.

 How to export: In the Studio panel, select “Slide Deck” to generate.
-Use the three-dot menu to download as PDF, share, or present in full-screen slideshow mode.
+Use the three-dot menu to download as PDF or PowerPoint (.pptx), share, or present in full-screen slideshow mode.

 Two deck types: